IvicaV/LeanTabs/README.md

 *   **Export/Import:** Move your data to another device easily.

 ### 🛡️ Privacy First
-LeanTabs runs **100% offline**.
-Your data is stored locally on your device via `chrome.storage`.
-No tracking, no analytics, no cloud servers.
+Your data belongs to you.
+LeanTabs stores all your sessions and links **locally on your device** (`chrome.storage`).
+We do not track you, we have no analytics, and we do not upload your data to any cloud servers.
+>
+> *Note: The extension only connects to the internet when you manually add a link (to fetch the title) or to load website icons.*

 ---